bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ---
 # Using DELLEMC Powerprotect to Backup and Protect Managed AKS Clusters on Azure

-This month we released PowerProtect Datamanager 19.6.
+This month we released the new PowerProtect Datamanager 19.6.
-Along with new and improved featuresets, we also released our first version to the [Azure Marketplace](https://portal.azure.com/#create/dellemc.ppdm_ddve_0_0_1ppdm19_6-ddve_6_0).
+Along with new and improved featuresets, we also released our first version of PPDM to the [Azure Marketplace](https://portal.azure.com/#create/dellemc.ppdm_ddve_0_0_1ppdm19_6-ddve_6_0).

 This allows  Organizations to Protect the following workloads natively on Azure:

-- Kubernetes
+- Vanilla Kubernetes and AKS
 - Applications (Oracle, SQL, SAP Hana)
 - Windows and Linux FS

 Todays Blogpost will focus on the Protection of Managed Azure Kubernetes Service, AKS

-In order to get Started with PPDM on Azure, we will require 2 vm´s to be deployed to Azure:
+In order to get Started with PPDM on Azure, we will require 2 Solutions to be deployed to Azure:
 - DataDomain Virtual Edition (>= 6.0), DDVE ( AKA PPDD )
 - PowerProtect Datamanager, PPDM